 The Samsung Odyssey Neo G9/G95NC S57CG95 and the LG 49GR85DC-B are super ultrawide monitors, but they're different.
 The Samsung has a larger 57-inch screen and higher resolution, so it produces sharper images.
 The Samsung monitor also uses Mini LED backlighting, which the LG doesn't have, providing higher peak brightness and improved local dimming, so it's the better choice for both dark and bright rooms.
 The Samsung also has better motion handling and a KVM switch, making it the better choice for productivity.

-The ergonomics aren't bad for such a large monitor.
-Besides the fact that you obviously can't rotate it into portrait mode, it still offers a wide range of adjustments to help you find an ideal position, but it feels stiff on the stand to make these adjustments.
-At the minimum height adjustment, the top of the screen is 18.8" (47.7 cm) from the table.
+The ergonomics are passable, especially for such a large monitor.
+Besides the fact that you obviously can't rotate it into portrait mode, it still offers most common adjustments to help you find an ideal position, but it feels stiff on the stand to make these adjustments.
 The back of the stand also features a clip for cable management.

 The wide-set feet take up a lot of space, so you need a big table to place it on, but there's still enough space to put your keyboard and mouse between them.
 The thickness of the monitor is measured from the side of the monitor to the back of the stand, and the thickness from the center to the back of the stand is 10.7" (27.3 cm).